erinyoung/LaundryFlow/README.md

 This is a conceptual exersize with a visual dictionary to teach nextflow workflow usage.

 If only laundry could be as easy as running a Nextflow workflow.

 How to use this training:

+Each collection of concepts has its own subdirectory and readme.
+Most concepts build on each other, but can also be skipped if relevant files are copied to the home directory.

 - [Concept 1](./concept1/) : main.nf structure and input channel from path
 - [Concept 2](./concept2/) : using channels to connect processes and collect()